itaygoz/SalesforceApp/README.md

 # SalesforceApp
-Integrates with Salesforce APEX Backend
+Integrates with Salesforce APEX Backend.
+Using Javascript With Oracle JET